ignoxx/caloriemate/README.md

 - **Frontend**: React, TypeScript, Tailwind CSS, shadcn/ui
 - **AI**: OpenRouter API (using Gemini 2.5 Flash for meal analysis), OpenAI CLIP for image embeddings
 - **Database**: SQLite with sqlite-vec extension for vector similarity search
-- **Image Processing**: Python, PyTorch, FastAPI for the CLIP service

 ## A note on accuracy